socketry/xrb/README.md

 # Trenni

 Trenni is a templating system that evaluates textual strings containing Ruby code.
-It compiles templates directly into native code which means that you generally get the best possible performance.
+It compiles templates directly into native code, which produces performance 20x faster than ERB.

 In addition, Trenni includes an SGML/XML builder to assist with the generation of pleasantly formatted markup.